FrederikWarburg/AssociationMiningWithCloudComputing/README.md

 # Association Mining With Cloud Computing

-This GitHub repository is a implementation of the apriori algorithm for generating associtation rules used for the course 02807 "Computational tools for datascience"
+This GitHub repository is an implementation of the Apriori algorithm for generating associtation rules used for the course 02807 "Computational tools for datascience"

 ----
 In order to run the implenetation run the bashscript mapreduce_bash_script